Open Sesame: Magical and stylish dual purpose, space saving furniture for space challenged apartments.

 Another popular category for resourceful design is the table: Coffee tables that pop up to become dining tables; narrow, wall-hugging drop-leaf tables with slender top surfaces, but with deep leaves, so that they can accommodate a dinner party; nesting tables that store neatly and yet offer plenty of surface area for entertaining.
 Some clever European companies have engineered nifty, intricately designed furnishings that provide inspired solutions that will simply razzle-dazzle you: Abracadabra!
 Now you don’t see it, now you do—voodoo furniture, if you will.

 Ligne Roset’s Rotor coffee table expands to give more surface space for serving hors d’oeuvres, holding drinks, what-have-you.
 Three two-inch-thick stacking surfaces form the table, and when two of them pivot, they create more tabletop area.
-The tables are available in lacquer or veneer; overall dimensions are 54″ x just over 51″.
+(No longer available, see Ligne Roset for other coffee tables.)

 A company at the cutting-edge of remarkably constructed, inventive double-duty furniture is Resource Furniture, with countless wall units that reconfigure into desks, beds, and sleep sofas.
 One noteworthy table, Plurimo (above, available in several sizes) expands in width and length with the help of hidden, self-storing leaves.
 It can be assembled to seat as few as six and as many as twelve.
 It is available in many finishes and in three heights—standard, counter, and bar.